In-depth game example¶

 Unfortunately, this simple solution is problematic.
 It’s generally a bad idea to modify a list while iterating over it.
 The fix is to simply add new objects to a separate list, then add the objects in the separate list to game_objects after we have finished iterating over it.

-Declare a to_add list just below the loop and add new objects to it instead.
+Declare a to_add list just above the loop and add new objects to it instead.
 At the very bottom of update(), after the object removal code, add the objects in to_add to game_objects:

 ...collision... to_add = for obj in game_objects: obj.update(dt) to_add.extend(obj.new_objects) obj.new_objects = ...removal... game_objects.extend(to_add)